alleyinteractive/huron-examples/README.md

     `npm link huron`

 6. Any builds or updates you make in your local copy of huron will now be reflected in `node_modules/huron` within the `huron-examples` directory as well.
 This makes it so you won't have to publish each change, push it to git, or use the `file:` protocol in npm to develop with huron.

+7. Be sure to make a pull request to Huron for your feature(s) when they're ready.
+Follow the contributing guide in the [huron repo](https://github.com/alleyinteractive/huron/blob/master/CONTRIBUTING.md)

 **Troubleshooting:**
 * If you find the symlinked copy of huron in `huron-examples` is not updating, you may need to relink it: